 Agony was supposed to release many times over already, but developers Madmind Studio kept pushing back the release until 30 March 2018.
 At this point, they did the unthinkable and pushed it back again.
 While we don't know how much they pushed it back, we know why they did so.

 What the developers are doing is using this time to censor some violence and nudity so the game can be rated accordingly and released for consoles.
 PC players should find this interesting, as many backers might be afraid of their favourite horror game being demolished like this.

 PC version of the game will get a de-censorship patch which removes any console restrictions the devs are putting in the game in light of recent events.
 Consoles are a different story though.
 In order to be able to release Agony on consoles, Madmind would have to make it compliant to M rating or lower on ESRB.

-Agony's current form warranted AO (Adult Only) rating which would kill the game's chances of being released on either Xbox One or Playstation 4.
+Agony's current form warranted AO (Adult Only) rating which of being released on either Xbox One or Playstation 4.
 Therefore, the game's release was pushed back once more until Madmind apply the partial censorship.

 They have given Kickstarter backers who bought the console version an option to switch to a PC copy, so they don't get stuck with censored stages.

 Agony is a hell-themed horror full of fleshy spikes and demons that want to torture and put you back in your chains.
 The game's protagonist is called Martyr.
 This Martyr is different from the other ones because he can possess them and control their actions.